 Classification and Range

-The western lowland gorilla belongs to the family Pongidae, which includes four species of great apes: the gorilla, common chimpanzee, bonobo or pygmy chimpanzee and orangutan.
+The western lowland gorilla belongs to the family Pongidae, which includes four species of great apes: gorilla, chimpanzee, bonobo (formerly called pygmy chimpanzee) and orangutan.

-There are three recognized subspecies of gorilla, the western lowland gorilla (Gorilla gorilla gorilla), eastern lowland gorilla (Gorilla gorilla graueri) and the mountain gorilla (Gorilla gorilla beringei).
-The western lowland gorilla lives in six countries across west equatorial Africa; southeast Nigeria, Gabon, Cameroon, Central African Republic, Congo and Equatorial Guinea.
+There are three recognized subspecies of gorilla: western lowland gorilla (Gorilla gorilla gorilla), eastern lowland gorilla (Gorilla gorilla graueri) and mountain gorilla (Gorilla gorilla beringei).
+The western lowland gorilla lives in six countries across west equatorial Africa: southeast Nigeria, Gabon, Cameroon, Central African Republic, Congo and Equatorial Guinea.

 All gorillas live in primary and secondary tropical rain forests.
 Different subspecies range throughout various altitudes, from sea level to 12,500 feet (3,790 m).

 Arm Span (fingertip to fingertip)

 Adult male: Approximately 8 feet (2.4 m)

 Adult male weight: 350-600 pounds (157-273 kg)